RESTful APIs with ZF2, Part 3

 This is the much bigger question.

-Of the questions I raised above, detailing what should be documented, there
+Of the questions I raised above, detailing what should be documented, there are

-we have a technical solution in the form of the OPTIONS
+technical solution in the form of the OPTIONS

-method and its counterpart, the Allow header.
-Everything
+method and its counterpart, the

-else falls under end-user documentation.
+header.
+Everything else falls under end-user documentation.

 OPTIONS

-The HTTP specification details the OPTIONS method as
+The HTTP specification details the OPTIONS

-idempotent, non-cacheable, and for use in detailing what operations
+non-cacheable, and for use in detailing what operations are available for the

-are available for the given resource specified by the request URI.
-It
+given resource specified by the request URI.
+It makes specific mention of the

-limit what is returned for requests made via this method.
+header, but does not limit what is returned for requests made via this

-Used in combination, you make an OPTIONS request to a URI,
+Used in combination, you make an OPTIONS

-and it should return a response containing an Allow header;
+return a response containing an Allow

-from that header value, you then know what other HTTP methods can be made
+then know what other HTTP methods can be made to that URI.

 What this tells us is that our RESTful endpoint should do the following:

-When an
+- When an

-OPTIONSrequest is made, return a response with anAllowheader that has a list of the available HTTP methods allowed. - For any HTTP method we do not allow, we should return a "405 Not Allowed" response.
+header that has a list of the available HTTP methods allowed. - For any HTTP method we do not allow, we should return a "405 Not Allowed" response.

 These are fairly easy to accomplish in ZF2.
 (See?
 I promised I'd get to some ZF2 code in this post!)